-- Application Form Applicants must use the Soka Online Application or the Common Application and fill out the application forms completely.
-Completed application forms should be signed and dated by the applicant.
-Online applications may be printed out or completed online and are available at admissions.soka.edu/apply. - 2.
-Application Fee A \$45 nonrefundable application fee (paid by check or money order only) must be submitted with the paper application.
-If you submit your application via the Soka Online Application or Common Application, your fee will be reduced to \$30.
-Soka University accepts College Board, NACAC, and Common Application fee waivers.
-Applicants who are eligible for a Fee Wavier must send their approved waiver to SUA if paying by waiver.
-Applicants are responsible for ensuring that a fee waiver or payment is sent to the Admission Office or their application will be considered incomplete. - Official Transcripts Applicants must provide official high school or secondary transcripts showing all academic coursework completed.
-All coursework completed outside of the U.S. must be sent to IERF
+- A \$45 nonrefundable application fee (paid by check or money order only) must be submitted with the paper application.
+If you submit your application via the Soka Online Application or Common Application, your fee will be reduced to \$30 - Soka University accepts College Board, NACAC, and Common Application fee waivers.
+Applicants who are eligible for a Fee Wavier must send their approved waiver to SUA if paying by waiver. - Applicants are responsible for ensuring that a fee waiver or payment is sent to the Admission Office or their application will be considered incomplete.

-(www.ierf.org) for conversion to U.S. equivalents.
+Official Transcripts:

-If necessary, and as requested by the Office of Admission, General Equivalency Diploma (GED) or High School Equivalency (HSE) may need to be submitted.
+- Applicants must provide official high school or secondary transcripts showing all academic coursework completed. - All coursework completed outside of the U.S. must be sent to IERF (www.ierf.org) for conversion to U.S. grade equivalents.
+Soka University requires the Detail Report of your completed education. - If necessary, and as requested by the Office of Admission, General Equivalency Diploma (GED) or High School Equivalency (HSE) may need to be submitted.
 Applicants must submit official score reports from the GED or HSE test and also submit a copy of the GED or HSE certificate.
-Admitted students must submit official score reports from the GED or HSE test and submit a copy of the GED or HSE certification to enroll.
+Admitted students must submit official score reports from the GED or HSE test and submit a copy of the GED or HSE certification to enroll. - Official transcripts for all completed college-level coursework are also required.